liveprogramming/liveblog/_posts/2013-01-13-a-history-of-live-programming.md

 For example, see this [impressive art installation](http://www.creativeapplications.net/scripts/communion-cinder-scripts-events-special/).

-Can we think of software engineering activities such as katas are performances in much the same sense as audio/video performances?
+Can we think of software engineering activities such as katas are performances in much the same sense as audiovisual performances?
 Where does art end and programming begin?

 For an intensive overview of live coding, including past events, and research see [toplap.org](http://toplap.org/wiki/Read_me_paper).